Battle of Prestonpans Jacobite Museum

 Our museum

-Based in the Prestonpans’ victorian Town Hall building, our museum tells the story of the battle and its context.
-It contains an impressive diorama of the battlefield landscape, historical and archaeological artefacts, and two sections of the famous Prestonpans Tapestry.
-The sections of the Tapestry on display are changed every few months, to provide a regular change in the gallery and to limit the tapestry’s exposure.
+Based in Prestonpans’ victorian Town Hall building, our museum tells the story of the 1745 battle and its context.
+The gallery contains an impressive diorama of the battlefield landscape, historical and archaeological artefacts, and a display of artworks from across the centuries.
+Part of the gallery is dedicated to Colonel James Gardiner, Prestonpans resident and the highest ranking casualty at the battle.

 Prestonpans Town Hall was built in 1896 to designs by the local architect Peter Whitecross.
 The stone was sourced quarried in Edinburgh and Dumfriesshire, and local craftsmen carried out the work.
 The hall was officially opened in August 1897 by Richard Haldane, who was then the MP for Haddingstonshire (now East Lothian) for 26 years.
 Since it opened, the hall has been used for public meetings and social functions, and even as sleeping quarters for weary “soldiers” after re-enactments of the Battle of Prestonpans!
-We are currently collecting memories of the Town Hall, so please get in touch if you would like to contribute a picture or a story.
-The 125th anniversary of the Town Hall’s opening will be celebrated on the first weekend of August 2022.
+After years of declining use, the Trust leased the Town Hall building in 2021.
+Following a year of renovations and preparation, the Battle of Prestonpans Jacobite Museum was officially open on 30 April 2023.